crystochen/taiwan_presidential_election_2024/README.md

 ## Introduction

-This project "Finding the Octopus Alley" explores the concept of bellwether.
-A bellweter refers to a specific county or region that historically tends to vote for the eventual winner of a national election.
+This project, "Finding the Octopus Alley," explores the concept of bellwether.
+A bellwether refers to a specific county or region that historically tends to vote for the eventual winner of a national election.
 In Taiwan, if a candidate wins in a so-called "Octopus Alley", people generally assume they will likely win the entire country.

 However, based on the data from the [2024 Taiwan presidential election](https://db.cec.gov.tw/ElecTable/Election/ElecTickets?dataType=tickets&typeId=ELC&subjectId=P0&legisId=00&themeId=4d83db17c1707e3defae5dc4d4e9c800&dataLevel=N&prvCode=00&cityCode=000&areaCode=00&deptCode=000&liCode=0000), this project aims to show that the "Octopus Alley" is a myth.
-This can be debunked by two major factors:
+Two significant factors can debunk this:

-1. The population profiles change over time, and react differently to various types of elections; therefore, considering a single neighborhood like Tianyu (天玉里) to be a bellwether for every elections is irrational.
+1. The population profiles change over time, and react differently to various types of elections; therefore, considering a single neighborhood like Tianyu (天玉里) to be a bellwether for every election is irrational.

-2. Mainstream media constantly proclaims that the polling results from Tianyu are'highly predictive' of national election without providing an operational definition of the predictability or explaining it was calculated.
+2. Mainstream media constantly proclaims that the polling results from Tianyu are'highly predictive' of the national election without providing an operational definition of the predictability or explaining how it was calculated.

 To explore this phenomenon further, we used `pandas` and `SQLite` to create an election database.
-We also verified closeness of regional and national polling results using "cosine similarity".
-Finally, we presented the retults through a `Gradio` UI interface.
+We also verified the closeness of regional and national polling results using "cosine similarity.
+Finally, we presented the results through a `Gradio` UI interface.
+The Visit [Hugging Face] (https://huggingface.co/spaces/crystochen/finding_octopus_alley) for the product page.

 ## How to Reproduce